Hall-e3/Hall-e3/README.md

 *  Deployment to SaaS (Render, Vercel, and Netlify hosting platforms)

-I want to learn more and pick up new skills and knowledge from your companies. pleading_face:
+I want to learn more and grow with the company alongside picking up new skills and knowledge from your companies. pleading_face:
 [![Hire Me](https://img.shields.io/badge/Hire%20Me-%20-blue)](mailto:hallenochasanda@gmail.com)